 For the top drawer, I had to alter the pattern to fit the shorter front.
 This was a simple process by just taping over where you don’t want any of the embossing medium to go through the stencil pattern.
 This is also a great way to get different designs from the same stencil pattern.

 I had 2 small sections on the ends of the drawers and the center of the stencil pattern was a perfect fit for them.
 I again, slightly altered the pattern to keep the embossing medium from going through the pattern.

 Look how pretty each drawer front looks with a simple process of using a great stencil from Royal Design Studio and some embossing medium.

-After the embossing medium dried for 12 hours, I applied 2 more coats of paint, an applied Van Dyke Brown glaze from Paint Couture.
-This glaze just pulls out all the details from using embossing medium with the stencil.
+After the embossing medium dried for 12 hours, I applied 2 more coats of paint and applied Van Dyke Brown glaze from Paint Couture.
+This glaze just pulls out all the details by using an embossing medium with the stencil.
 The true beauty of the piece came out after I applied the Lacquer Couture over the entire piece.

 I applied some hardware pieces to the finished drawer fronts and these are now ready to make a great decorative wall piece to hang above the wine bar as soon as that is complete.
 Stay tuned for tomorrow’s post as Royal Design Studio will be giving away a stencil to one of my readers.
 You will be able to select the stencil of your choice for $50 and under with free shipping!